sidrocks/RL_AutonomousDriving/README.md

 - **Output Layer**: 5 nodes (Left, Right, Straight, Sharp Left, Sharp Right).

 ### Why the Deeper Net?
 The addition of the extra 256-unit layer allows the network to capture higher-level spatial relationships between the 7 sensors and the cyclic target coordinates.
-This is particularly effective for the "Paris" map where roads radiate at different angles, requiring more nuanced steering decisions than a standard grid.
+This is particularly effective for the "Paris", "Mumbai" map where roads radiate at different angles, requiring more nuanced steering decisions than a standard grid.

 ## 5. Hyperparameter Fixes